halawami/UnderlingsofUnderwing/README.md

 - [x] The player should know the effect has been run
   - ```underlings.card.effect.domestic.players.player.UseBlackOrWhiteInPlaceTests.testToString()```

+#### The next egg you complete may be hatched and collected immediately ```underlings.card.effect.domestic.players.player.NextEggHatchesImmediatelyEffectTests```

+- Dragons
+  - Norruth
+- [x] The effect should let the player hatch their next collected egg immediately
+  - ```underlings.card.effect.domestic.players.player.NextEggHatchesImmediatelyEffectTests.testApply()```
+- [x] The player should know the effect has been run
+  - ```underlings.card.effect.domestic.players.player.NextEggHatchesImmediatelyEffectTests.testToString()```

 ### Wild Card Effects ```underlings.card.effect.wild```

 #### ALL Eggs claimed this round take +1 round to hatch  ```underlings.card.effect.wild.AllEggsHatchLateEffectTests```